Saturna Island: Attractions

 East Point is a place famous for onshore whale watching.
 It is also the site where Moby Doll, the second orca to be held in captivity, was harpooned in 1964.
-The Saturna Island Heritage Committee runs a tiny museum in the former fog alarm building at East Point where visitors can learn about the sad story of Moby Doll and some of Saturna's history.
+The Saturna Island Heritage Committee runs a tiny museum in the former fog alarm building at East Point where visitors can learn about the story of Moby Doll and some of Saturna's history.

 The southern resident J, K and L orca pods pass by in the summer months, with Bigg's also known as transient orca visiting year round.
 Saturna has many species of terrestrial, aerial and aquatic animals.
 Saturna is a popular destination for geocachers, with approximately 60 caches available on the island.
 Caches are built and maintained by Parks Canada and the Saturna Ecological Education Centre.

+Every year on Canada day (July 1st) since 1950, there has been the Saturna Island Lamb Barbeque with a portion of the proceeds going to the Saturna Community Club.

 Parks and beaches

 East Point Day Use Area, with a museum inside the old Fog Alarm Building, an Environment Canada monitoring station, and sandstone shoreline.